← All calls

 Thesis

 The conservative majority has been telegraphing readiness to overturn Humphrey's for years (Seila Law 2020 distinguished it; Collins v Yellen 2021 narrowed it further).
 Roberts and Alito have written explicitly that independent agency removal protections strain Article II.
 With a 6-3 majority and a clean vehicle case (FTC commissioners), this is the highest-probability major-doctrine reversal of the term.
-Per-justice register read: Thomas / Alito / Gorsuch / Kavanaugh all read as settled anti-Humphrey.
-Barrett shows sharp elevation — likely concurrence on narrower grounds.
+Per-justice read from opinion record + oral argument: Thomas / Alito / Gorsuch / Kavanaugh appear settled anti-Humphrey based on prior writings.
+Barrett's recent opinions and questioning suggest she's wrestling — likely concurrence on narrower grounds.
 Roberts is wrestling with scope, not outcome.
 Isgur frame: 6-3 strike-down with Roberts joining narrowly is base case.

 - 1.Conservative majority has been narrowing Humphrey's for years: Seila Law (2020) distinguished it; Collins v Yellen (2021) narrowed further.
 Direct overturn is the next logical step.

-- 2.Per-justice register: Thomas, Alito, Gorsuch, Kavanaugh all read as settled-direction.
+- 2.Per-justice read from opinion record: Thomas, Alito, Gorsuch, Kavanaugh all read as settled-direction.
 The four hard-conservative votes are essentially locked.

-- 3.Barrett shows sharp register elevation — wrestling with it.
+- 3.Barrett's prior opinions and questioning suggest she's wrestling.
 May concur on narrower grounds, preserving as-applied doctrine for multi-member commissions, but joining strike-down on majority.

 - 4.Roberts is the swing on scope.
 He prefers narrow incremental rulings.
 The question isn't whether he joins, it's whether he writes the opinion narrowly enough to preserve some Humphrey's residue.